What to Expect on a Youth Work Placement

 • Trainer mentorship from experienced professionals

-• Pathways into Community Services and Mental Health programs
+• Pathways into community services and mental health programs

 Your Next Step

-Your Youth Work placement is more than a course requirement — it’s a chance to prove your ability to make a difference.
+Your youth work placement is more than a course requirement, it's a chance to show your ability to make a difference.

-👉 Apply Online or contact our team to learn more about getting started.
+Apply online or contact our team to learn more about getting started.

 Blog